 When should my sick child stay home from school or childcare?

-If your child feels too sick to go to school, or has one of the illnesses listed on this page, keep him home.
+If your child feels too sick to go to school or childcare, or has one of the illnesses on this website, please keep him or her home.

-Does my child need to stay home when she just has a cold?
+Does my child need to stay home when he or she just has a cold?

-Many children with mild colds who have no fever and who feel well enough to go to school or childcare do not need to stay home.
-Most colds spread in the 1-3 days before a child gets a runny nose, cough or other symptoms.
+Most children with mild colds who have no fever and who feel well enough to go to school or childcare do not need to stay home.
+Most colds spread in the 1-3 days before children show symptoms such as a runny nose or minor cough.

-Does my child need to be out of school or childcare if she has pinkeye?
+Does my child need to be out of school or childcare if he or she has pinkeye?

-How long will my child need to stay home if he is sick?
+How long will my child need to stay home if he or she is sick?

-Would my child ever be required to stay out of school for reasons other than her own illness?
+Would my child ever be required to stay out of school or childcare if he or she was not sick?

-If my child is excluded from attending school, what will he need to present in order to return to school or childcare?
+If my child is excluded from attending school or childcare, what will he or she need to return to school or childcare?

-Could an illness prevent my child from participating in sports or other school-related activities?
+Could an illness prevent my child from participating in sports or other activities?